theOehrly/Fast-F1/README.rst

 Live timing data
 ----------------

-**A livetiming client has been added for the v2.1 release.
-The client can be used to save the live timing telemetry data stream that is available during sessions.
-This can potentially be used to work around the problem of missing data on the server.**
+**A live timing client has been added with the v2.1 release.
+The client can be used to save the live timing telemetry data stream that is available during sessions.**

-The live timing client does not and will never parse data in real time!
+The live timing client does not parse data in real time!
 Data can only be parsed and used after a session has completed.
 This is a limitation of FastF1's api parser.
 For various reasons there is no intention of changing this.

-Consider all live timing related functionality as beta-grade at best.

 For usage see the documentation.